 There are also bibs made from knit fabrics without the terry cloth nap that work great for embroidery, and of course, you can stitch your own bibs from scrap fabric to embroider on.
 The biggest thing to remember when adding embroidery to your chosen bib is to consider the fabric when picking stabilizer and deciding how to hoop.

 Designs that work great on baby bibs are applique designs, light- or medium-density fill-stitch designs, and even text designs, to name a few.
-Check out my list of where to find free embroidery machine designs if you don’t already have an idea in mind!
+Check out my list of where to download free baby embroidery designs if you don’t already have an idea in mind!

 If you’re embroidering on a terry cloth bib or other fabric with nap on top, make sure you’re not choosing a thin linework design that will get lost in the fluff.

 Also, avoid very dense designs.
 Even if you get them to stitch out well, I’ve found they are more likely to pucker after repeated washings if not stabilized perfectly.
 Also, be careful if you shrink a design.
 Make sure the stitch count has decreased with the shrink.
 You don’t want to end up with an accidental high-density design!

 Best Stabilizer for a Bib